-Just getting to Florida is expensive—airline fares and gasoline are at an all time high.
-So are theme park tickets—most passed the $95 mark months ago and there was recently another price hike.
-Add to those expenses the cost of a room so you can lay your exhausted body down each night, food to keep that body going and our thoughts turn toward choices — take a vacation or buy groceries the rest of year or not.
+Just getting to Florida is expensive—airline fares, gasoline, and car rentals.
+So are theme park tickets—most are north of $100 per person.
+Add to those expenses the cost of a room so you can lay your exhausted body down each night, and food to keep that body going, and then you start re-evaluating whether you need to buy groceries for the rest of year or not.
 Now, multiply that by four for a family of four.

-- THEMED AMENITIES.
 Each resort is themed, some with larger-than-life icons.
-There are resorts with princess- and pirate-themed rooms and the new Art of Animation Resort and All-Star Music Resort feature themed family suites.
-The themes even carry over to the food courts, restaurants and merchandise in the gift shops.
+There are resorts with princess and pirate-themed rooms and the fun themed suites of the Art of Animation Resort and All-Star Music Resort.
+The themes even carry over to the food courts, restaurants, and merchandise in the gift shops.

-- COOL POOLS.
 Each resort's pool is designed to blend into the resort theme.
-As an example, Stormalong Bay at the Yacht & Beach Club Resorts features a water recreation area with a life-size shipwreck with water slides, snorkeling in a sandy lagoon and a meandering swimming area that flows into the surrounding lake.
+As an example, Stormalong Bay at the Yacht and Beach Club Resorts feature a water recreation area with a life-size shipwreck with water slides, snorkeling in a sandy lagoon, and a meandering swimming area that flows into the surrounding lake.

-- WATER PARKS.
-Disney's water parks do require separate admission, but are definitely worth it.
-Both Blizzard Beach and Typhoon Lagoon offer plenty of water play fun to fill a day!
+Disney's water parks do require separate admission but are definitely worth it.
+Both Blizzard Beach and Typhoon Lagoon offer plenty of water play fun to fill a day.

-- CHARACTERS.
 If you think you can't see Disney characters unless you go to the theme parks, you're wrong.
-You have to eat anyway, so why not take in one of the character dining opportunities at various resort locations around the Disney property.
+You have to eat anyway, so why not take in one of the character dining opportunities at various resort locations on the Disney property.

-- HIDDEN MICKEYS.
-These abstract images found nearly everywhere on Disney property —even the resort hotels—and finding them has become a passion for many guests.
-Join the fun... and don't forget to check the wallpaper and carpet.
+There are hidden abstract images of Mickey Mouse found nearly everywhere on the Disney properties—even the resort hotels—and finding them has become a passion for many guests.
+Join the fun, and don't forget to check the wallpaper and carpet.

-- BOATING.
 Boat rentals of various types and sizes are available at several resort locations.
-You are free to explore the waterways on Disney properties, and if you feel especially adventurous – try parasailing.
+You are free to explore the waterways on Disney properties, and if you feel especially adventurous, try parasailing.

-- MINIATURE GOLF.
 Where do Santa and his elves spend the summer?
 They spend it playing the elf-sized 36-hole miniature golf course—Disney's Winter Summerland—located near the entrance to Blizzard Beach water park.

-- GOLF.
-Walt Disney World Resort has grown from a place that offers a couple afternoons of golfing fun to a world-class golf-vacation destination with five championship-caliber courses — a total of 99 holes!
+Walt Disney World Resort has grown from a place that offers a couple afternoons of golfing fun to a world-class golf-vacation destination with five championship-caliber courses and a total of 99 holes.

-- SPAS.
-Relax under the spell of an array of spa services at Disney's Grand Floridian Spa—from facials to water therapy, massages to body treatments.
+Relax under the spell of an array of spa services at Disney's Grand Floridian Spa—from facials to water therapy and massages to body treatments.

-- FITNESS.
-Day or length-of-stay passes to workout facilities are available at the Grand Floridian and the Yacht & Beach Club resorts, but bring along your running shoes or your inline skates and the world is yours.
+Day or length-of-stay passes to workout facilities are available at the Grand Floridian and the Yacht and Beach Club resorts, but bring along your running shoes or your inline skates and the world is yours.